Rub21/findchangeset-plugin/Build-plugin.md

 $ cd josm/core/ && ant
 ```

-It will create the file josm/core/dist/josm-custom.jar.  this is usually the lasted version.
+It will create the file josm/core/dist/josm-custom.jar.  this is usually the latest version.

 #### Crete first files for you plugin

-- Make a copy from `00_plugin_dir_template` , this is the basic template to start building a plugin.
+- Make a copy from `00_plugin_dir_template` , this is the basic template to start a plugin.

 ```
 $ cd ..